andyperlitch/tabled/README.md

     { id: "selector", select: true, key: "selected" , label: "" }

 Each row of data will have a column with a checkbox, and when one is clicked, the model's `selected` attribute will be changed to true (or false if unchecking), eg. model.set('selected', true);

+###`interaction` (optional)

+`Object` This allows you to add event handling to individual cells.
+The structure of the object should be as follows:

+    {
+        '[SELECTOR_STRING]': function(evt) {
+            // the context (this) of this function is
+            // the actual table view, from which you may
+            // access the data with this.collection and
+            // access the column with this.columns
+        }
+    }

 ##Examples